jerryyhe/samsa2/README.md

     -mem, --memory                      The amount of RAM desired for read preprocessing.
 Default is 64.
 ```

-#### preprocess
+## Read preprocessing
 Running `samsa2.sh preprocess` will automatically generate and submit a slurm job script to trim, filter, merge, and ribodeplete raw fastq sequencing files.
 In addition to project and input file directories, this command also requires a `--min_length` parameter which specifies the minimum read length used for read trimming by Trimmomatic.

-#### align
+## Read alignment
 Running `samsa2.sh align` will automatically generate and submit a slurm job script that will perform read alignment and generate read counts.
 Note that you must have created a DIAMOND database with `diamond makedb` to use as the database parameter for this command.
+The `-d` flag specifies the path to the diamond database (the output of `diamond makedb`) and the `-a` flag specifies the path to the aggregation file, or the protein fasta file that was used to generate the diamond database.
+Diamond databases are used for read alignment whereas the aggregation file is used for generating read counts.

+## Diamond databases
+Performing read alignment with DIAMOND requires a DIAMOND database.
+These databases can be created using a protein fasta file (.faa file) and using the `diamond makedb <fasta-file>` command.
+Diamond is included in the SAMSA2 conda environment so the above command can be run provided the environment is active.